ItemizeNTNU/kid20-challenges/pwn/cant-find-me/writeup/writeup.md

 We can see that in the main function, a pointer to the flag is created, before we are asked where to look.
 Our input is then printed to stdout using `printf` without any formatter.

-The first parameter to the `printf` function is a format string. meaning we can specify the type of parameters we want to print.
+The first parameter to the `printf` function is a format string, meaning we can specify the type of parameters we want to print.
 We can look at the details by typing `man 3 printf` in a terminal.

 The safe way to call this function would have been `printf("%s", input)`, then the function would print our input as a string.
 But the way its used in this program, the user controls the first argument to printf, meaning we can control how the output is formated. lets say we send in `%p`, the program will then assume that there is a second argument to printf, and since this a 64bit binary, it will print the pointer in the register `RSI`.